Terms of Service

 b) For other damages, the Provider is liable without limit in cases of intent and gross negligence and for the absence of a guaranteed quality.

-c) In the case of simple negligence, the Provider is only liable for the breach of a material contractual obligation (cardinal obligation — an obligation whose fulfilment is essential to the proper performance of the contract and on whose observance the User may regularly rely); in this case liability is limited to the foreseeable, contract-typical damage at the time of conclusion of the contract, but at most to the amount paid by the User in connection with the relevant order, in any case capped at a maximum of EUR 500.
+c) In the case of simple negligence, the Provider is only liable for the breach of a material contractual obligation (cardinal obligation — an obligation whose fulfilment is essential to the proper performance of the contract and on whose observance the User may regularly rely); in this case liability is limited to the foreseeable, contract-typical damage at the time of conclusion of the contract.

 d) Any further liability is excluded.